Leody Taveras Player Props: Rangers vs. Mariners

 Leody Taveras At The Plate

-- Taveras is hitting .309 with 10 doubles, two triples, two home runs and 13 walks.
+- Taveras is batting .303 with 10 doubles, two triples, two home runs and 13 walks.

+- In 65.1% of his 43 games this season, Taveras has picked up at least one hit.
+He's also had 12 multi-hit games.

-- In 42 games played this season, he has gone deep in only two of them.
+- In 43 games played this year, he has hit a homer in only two of them.

-- Taveras has an RBI in 11 of 42 games this year, with multiple RBI in five of them.
+- Taveras has an RBI in 11 of 43 games this season, with multiple RBI in five of them.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.